syntax-objects/Summer2021/ANNOUNCEMENT.md

 **Write a macro with Racket this summer!
 Win stickers!**

 The purpose of this competition is to grow the [syntax-parse-example](https://docs.racket-lang.org/syntax-parse-example/index.html) [documentation](https://docs.racket-lang.org/syntax-parse-example/index.html) and [repository](https://github.com/bennn/syntax-parse-example) to grow as a resource for the Racket community.
+(You can also contribute directly to the [syntax parse examples repository](https://github.com/bennn/syntax-parse-example))

 _It's like a Quilting Bee, but for syntax parse macros!_